mayan-edms/Mayan-EDMS/docs/topics/features.rst

   * If enabled, the document database index can be mirrored in the filesystem of the host and shared via Samba_ or any other sharing method to client computers on a network.

-* User defined document unique identifier and checksum algorithms.
+* User defined document unique identifier algorithms.

   * Users can alter the default method used to uniquely indentify documents.